-20. Related party transactions
+21. Related party transactions

 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
 As at 31 December 2018 Bank of Cyprus Public Company Limited held 88,23% of the investment shares and 100% of management shares and was the controlling and ultimate controlling party of the Fund.
-On 25 June 2019 an agreement was completed between Prodea Real Investment Company Societe Anonyme and Bank of Cyprus Public Company Limited for the acquisition by Prodea Investments of 100% of the management shares and 88,23% of the investment shares of the Fund.
-Prodea Investments which is the controlling party of the Fund as at 31 December 2020 is controlled by Invel Real Estate (Netherlands) II B.V. and ultimately controlled by Castlelake Opportunities Partners LLC from 23 May 2019.
+On 25 June 2019 an agreement was completed between Prodea Real Estate Investment Company Societe Anonyme and Bank of Cyprus Public Company Limited for the acquisition by Prodea Real Estate Investment Company Societe Anonyme of 100% of the management shares and 88,23% of the investment shares of the Fund.
+Prodea Real Estate Investment shares and 88,23% of the investment Company Societe Anonyme of 100% of the management shares and 88,23% of the investment shares of the Fund.
+Prodea Real Estate Investment Company Societe Anonyme of 100% of the management shares and 88,23% of the investment shares of the Fund.
+Prodea Real Estate Investment Company Societe Anonyme Value Company Societe Anonyme which is the controlling party of the Fund as at 31 December 2020 and 31 December 2021 is ultimately controlled by Castlelake Opportunities Partners LLC.

-The following transactions were carried out with related parties:
+The following balances and transactions were carried out with related parties: